Ketryx/demo-ketryx/markdown/spec-sensor-module.md

 # Blockage Detection Module (Markdown)

-A module that uses machine learning to identify blockages within coronary arteries.
+A module that uses machine learning to identify blockages within coronary arteries with increased sensitivity.